In real estate, old school advice is still relevant today

 There were a few other nuggets that were also critical: good credit, a steady job.
 It meant you not only had to have money for down payment, which was typically between 10% and 20%, but you also had to have money in general.

 Many people we know (and maybe even you) lost their real estate holdings as a result of the most recent recession.
 Regardless of where you stand on what actually caused the recession and real estate market collapse, the bottom line remains: “You gotta have money to own real estate.”
 Those who maintained their jobs, careers, and savings fared well.
 Even if the property they owned lost value, they were still able to maintain.

 Many people forget that this was not the first time the real estate market was compromised in California.
-I began buying real estate in the early nineties and purchased a cute little three-bedroom house.
+I began buying real estate in the early 1990s and purchased a cute little three-bedroom house.
 Two devastating things happened shortly after closing.
 First, four days after I closed, the main pipe from the house to the street broke!
 I had to come up with $4,000 on the spot!
 Thankfully, I hadn’t spent every penny on the down payment and closing costs.
 Then six months later, the economy began to change and the real estate market softened.
 My cute little house promptly lost about 35% of its value.
 I could not sell or refinance for the next seven years.
 But guess what...
 I was able to maintain because I had money saved!
 I was also fortunate.
 But also intentional.
-I was determined NOT to lose my real estate.
-Leveraging is a great thing, but you still have to have CASH ON HAND.
+I was determined not to lose my real estate.
+Leveraging is a great thing, but you still have to have cash on hand.

-Never forget that real estate is cyclical.
+Never forget that real estate markets are cyclical.
 Values go up and down.
 Renters come and go.
 Mortgage rates fluctuate.
-But if you want to be a real estate mogul (or own just one property), make sure you’ve got some cash on hand!
+But if you want to be a real estate mogul (or even own just one property), make sure you’ve got some cash on hand!